Paleontology in South Dakota: Scientific research

 In 1895, George Wieland discovered YPM 3000, the nearly complete and articulated type specimen of the giant sea turtle now known as Archelon ischyros, which had been preserved in the Pierre Shale.
 The discovery was the likely instigator for Wieland's subsequent research into Late Cretaceous sea turtles that began the next year.
-After more work reconstructing the specimen, Wieland noticed that its plastron was very similar to that of Protostega gigas and he began to doubt that Archelon was truly distinct.
-Therefore, in 1898, he reclassified it as a species of Protostega, P. ischyros.
-After examining the pelvis and skull of "Protostega" ischyros, however, Wieland recovered his confidence in his original view that YPM 3000 belonged to a genus distinct from Protostega and reclassified "P." ischyros as Archelon ischyros again.

-Later, in 1940, the South Dakota School of Mines and Technology collaborated with National Geographic on an expedition into the badlands.
+In 1940, the South Dakota School of Mines and Technology collaborated with National Geographic on an expedition into the badlands.
 They uncovered tons of fossils from at least 175 different species of Oligocene life.
 The fossils were taken to the South Dakota School of Mines in Rapid City.
 Among the mammal discoveries were the remains of rhinoceroses, tapirs, three-toed horses, pig-like animals, and rodents.
 The team also uncovered some bird fossils, which are very rare.
 One of these was a fossil egg, which author Marian Murray has called "[t]he best find" of the entire expedition.
 Only a few plant specimens were discovered, but these included fossil hackberry seeds and petrified wood.
 Some of the fossils were so precariously located that the excavators had to use block and tackle to lower the fossils down from the tops of "slender pinnacles".
 The fossils were preserved in channel sandstones that had received little scientific attention prior to the expedition.

-In June 1947 the South Dakota School of mines sent another expedition into the Badlands.
+In June 1947, South Dakota School of Mines sent another expedition into the Badlands.
 They uncovered a wide variety of fossils preserved in the Oligocene White River Formation.
-Among the creatures discovered were rhinoceroses, saber teeth, giant pig-like animals, Protoceros, tapirs, horses and more.
+Among the creatures discovered were rhinoceroses, saber-toothed cats, giant pig-like animals, Protoceros, tapirs, horses and more.

 In 1990, Sue Hendrickson discovered a new specimen of Tyrannosaurus rex that would later be nicknamed in her honor.
 The specimen made headlines when a dispute over ownership rights raged for more than five years.
 "Sue" was determined to rightfully belong to the owner of the property it was found on.
-The rancher put the specimen up for auction and was purchased by the Chicago Field Museum for 8.36 million dollars.
+The rancher put the specimen up for auction and was purchased by the Chicago Field Museum for $8.36 million.

-In 1996 Bell and others reported the discovery of a mosasaur of the genus Plioplatecarpus in South Dakota's Pierre Shale.
+In 1996, Bell and others reported the discovery of a mosasaur of the genus Plioplatecarpus in South Dakota's Pierre Shale.
 The specimen was important because it preserved several juvenile skeletons inside its pelvic region.
 Similar fossils have been put forward as evidence of live birth in other types of marine reptiles.